-After clicking on the red “!" a book opens to share the information this person has.
+After clicking on the red “!” a book opens to share the information this person has.
 In the text are linked words to follow and learn more about each topic.
-After reading the information you move into a interactive game or puzzle.
+After reading the information you move into an interactive game or puzzle.

-What our 11 year old daughter thought of the game.
+What our 11-year-old daughter thought of the game.

 When I first saw it I thought it was really cool because I really like reading and quizzes.
 My favourite part is when you get to dig up artifacts and answering the quizzes.